-15. Have you consulted with employees on issues concerning gender equality in your workplace?

-X Yes

-No (you may specify why you have not consulted with employees on gender equality)

-- Not needed (provide details why):
+15. Have you consulted with employees on issues concerning gender equality in your workplace? ✓ Yes No (you may specify why you have not consulted with employees on gender equality) Not needed (provide details why): Insufficient resources/expertise Not a priority

-- Insufficient resources/expertise

-- Not a priority

-- Other (provide details):

-- 15.1 How did you consult with employees on issues concerning gender equality in your workplace?

-Survey

-Consultative committee or group

-Focus groups

-Exit interviews

-Performance discussions

-15.2 Who did you consult?

-All staff

-- Women only

-- Men only

-- Human resources managers

-- Management

-- Employee representative group(s)

-- Diversity committee or equivalent

-- Women and men who have resigned while on parental leave

-- Other (provide details):

-All staff are consulted as part of the annual employee engagement survey.
+☐ Other (provide details): 15.1 How did you consult with employees on issues concerning gender equality in your workplace?
+Survey Consultative committee or group Focus groups Exit interviews Performance discussions Other (provide details): 15.2 Who did you consult? □ All staff □ Women only □ Men only □ Human resources managers □ Management □ Employee representative group(s) □ Diversity committee or equivalent □ Women and men who have resigned while on parental leave □ Other (provide details): All staff are consulted as part of the annual employee engagement survey.
 In addition, a selection of new employees are surveyed to understand how inclusive their experience has been.
-Focus groups are held at the local team level and Inclusion & Diversity committees are consulted on the issues and areas of opportunity.

-15.3 If your organisation would like to provide additional information relating to gender equality indicator 5, please do so below.

-Gender equality indicator 6: Sex-based harassment and discrimination

-The prevention of sex-based harassment and discrimination (SBH) has been identified as important in improving workplace participation.
-Set by the Minister, this gender equality indicator seeks information on the existence of a SBH policy and/or strategy and whether training of managers on SBH is in place.

-16. Do you have a formal policy and/or formal strategy on sex-based harassment and discrimination prevention?

-\boxtimes Yes (select all applicable answers)
+Focus groups are held at the local team level and Inclusion & Diversity committees are consulted on the issues and areas of opportunity 15.3 If your organisation would like to provide additional information relating to gender equality indicator 5, please do so below.
+The pre eventio ation.
+S equality indicator 6: Sex-based harassment and discrimination n of sex-based harassment and discrimination (SBH) has been identified as important in improving workplace Set by the Minister, this gender equality indicator seeks information on the existence of a SBH policy and/or strategy raining of managers on SBH is in place.
+16. Do yo u have a formal policy and/or formal strategy on sex-based harassment and discrimination prevention? s (select all applicable answers) Policy Strategy (you may specify why no formal policy or formal strategy is in place) Currently under development, please enter date this is due to be completed Insufficient resources/expertise Included in award/industrial or workplace agreement Not a priority Other (provide details): 16.1 Do you include a grievance process in any sex-based harassment and discrimination prevention formal policy and/or formal strategy?
+Yes No (you may specify why a grievance process is not included) □ Currently under development, please enter date this is due to be completed □ Insufficient resources/expertise □ Not a priority □ Other (provide details):

-Policy

-☐ Strategy

-No (you may specify why no formal policy or formal strategy is in place)

-- Currently under development, please enter date this is due to be completed

-- Insufficient resources/expertise

-- Included in award/industrial or workplace agreement

-- Not a priority

-- Other (provide details):

-16.1 Do you include a grievance process in any sex-based harassment and discrimination prevention formal policy and/or formal strategy?

-Yes

-No (you may specify why a grievance process is not included)

-- Currently under development, please enter date this is due to be completed

-- Insufficient resources/expertise

-- Not a priority

-- Other (provide details):

-- 17. Do you provide training for all managers on sex-based harassment and discrimination prevention?

-Yes - please indicate how often this training is provided:

-- At induction

-- At least annually

-- Every one-to-two years

-- Every three years or more

-- Varies across business units

-- Other (provide details): - Sex-based harassment and discrimination training is included in a broader set of training materials which provides learnings with insight into all forms of harassment and discrimination.
-Our publicly-available Code of Business Conduct covers harassment and discrimination related training is conducted with every employee on an annual basis. - □ No (you may specify why this training is not provided) - Currently under development, please enter date this is due to be completed - Insufficient resources/expertise

-- Other (provide details): - If your organisation would like to provide additional information relating to gender equality indicator 6, 17.1 please do so below:
+7. Do yo you provide training for all managers on sex-based harassment and discrimination prevention? s - please indicate how often this training is provided: At induction At least annually Every one-to-two years Every three years or more Varies across business units Other (provide details): Sex-based harassment and discrimination training is included in a broader set of training materials which provides learnings with insight into all forms of harassment and discrimination.
+Our publicly-available Code of Business Conduct covers harassment and discrimination related training is conducted with every employee on an annual basis. (you may specify why this training is not provided) Currently under development, please enter date this is due to be completed 17.1 ☐ Insufficient resources/expertise ☐ Not a priority ☐ Other (provide details): If your organisation would like to provide additional information relating to gender equality indicator 6, please do so below: